 Pastors, are you checking your church’s Yelp reviews?
 With more than 800,000 Google results for “bad church reviews on Yelp,” you should be.
-In this blog for Living Lutheran, I provide 5 tips for how to combat a bad online review.
-In addition to being published on the Living Lutheran blog, this was also printed in December’s edition of […]
+In this blog for Living Lutheran, I provide 5 tips for how to combat an online bad church review.
+In addition to being published on the Living Lutheran blog, this was also printed in December’s edition […]

 Social media isn’t actually about you.
 Shocking, I know.
 Social media is a conversation, not a billboard.
 What you put out online should be all about your audience.
 What you ate for dinner last night may be especially interesting to you, but unless you are trying to sell a cookbook or are a food critic […]